Brain-inspired Computational Intelligence via Predictive Coding: Plausibility of Predictive Coding in Neuroscience

 \paragraph{Error Neurons.} Our understanding of how PC might be implemented at the neuronal level has certainly changed over the last decade.
 The initial assumption was that the brain would encode two families of neurons/structures: one in charge of propagating predictions and one in charge of propagating errors \cite{rao1999predictive, whittington2017approximation}.
 As of today, we have no definitive empirical evidence of the existence of single error neurons, though there is ample evidence for laminar-specific segregation of neuronal populations that may communicate predictions and errors, respectively \cite{bastos2012canonical,shipp2016neural}.
-In addition, one could read the activity of midbrain dopamine neurons as reporting a certain kind of prediction error \cite{schultz2000neuronal,bayer2005midbrain}.
-Recent work has shown that error signals could potentially be computed by the local voltage dynamics in the dendrites \cite{schiess2016somato,sacramento2018dendritic,mikulasch2023error}.
+Recent work has shown that error signals could potentially be computed by the local voltage dynamics in the dendrites \cite{schiess2016somato,sacramento2018dendritic,mikulasch2023error,bastos2020layer}.
 For a more detailed description in the context of a possible biological neural implementation, see \cite{whittington2019theories, mikulasch2023error}.
-Although existing technologies make it difficult to empirically demonstrate PC at the level of a single neuron, we have stronger evidence of PC at the level of neural populations, or brain regions \cite{walsh2020evaluating}.
+Although existing technologies make it difficult to empirically demonstrate PC at the level of a single neuron, we have stronger evidence of PC at the level of neural populations, or brain regions \cite{walsh2020evaluating,gabhart2025predictive}.
 PC can account for multiple brain phenomena, such as end-stopping and extra-classical receptive fields effects in V1 \cite{rao1999predictive}, bistable perception \cite{hohwy2008predictive}, illusory motion \cite{watanabe2018illusory}, repetition-suppression \cite{auksztulewicz2016repetition}, and attentional modulation of cortical processing \cite{feldman2010attention,kanai2015cerebral}.
 It has also been shown that, when listening to speech, the human brain stores acquired information in a hierarchical fashion, where frontoparietal cortices predict the activities of higher level representations \cite{caucheteux2023evidence}.

 \paragraph{Precision Engineering.} Another challenge in the implementation of PC is the management and updating of precision weighting.
 Typically, the covariance matrix $\mathbf{\Sigma}^\ell$ or its inverse, the precision matrix $(\mathbf{\Sigma}^\ell)^{-1}$, must be adjusted or computed using matrix inversion \cite{rao1997dynamic,ororbia20,tang2023recurrent}.
 However, implementations of PC in computational neuroscience have solved this problem using standard solutions from precision or covariance component analysis in a biologically plausible way: see \cite{friston2008hierarchical} (Equation 57) and \cite{bogacz2017tutorial,millidge2021predictive} for details.
 This is an important aspect of PC, because precision weighting is thought to implement attention in a neuroscience setting.
 There is a substantial literature on PC in this setting that might usefully inform machine learning implementations \cite{feldman2010attention,brown2013active,moran2013free,kanai2015cerebral,parr2019attention,barron2020prediction}.